CourtneyThurston/Animations-PS160/README.md

 This is the default case for a lens.
 The image distance, object distance, focal length, and radius of curvature are all positive for this case.

+# Total Internal Reflection in Optics
+The animation is hosted here: http://www.fastswf.com/CFHtAKQ

+This animation allows users to change the angle of incidence (try dragging the upper-left-most ray!) and observe the changes in the critical angle, sometimes causing total internal reflection (occurs when the angle of incidence exceeds the critical angle).

+# Simple Harmonic Motion - Circular Motion
+The animation is hosted here: http://www.fastswf.com/d60DlWQ

+This animation illustrates the relationship between circular motion and simple harmonic motion, demonstrating that the motion of a ball in uniform circular motion creates simple harmonic oscillation.

+# Simple Harmonic Motion - Spring Motion
+The animation is hosted here: http://www.fastswf.com/TyP9XJE

+This animation illustrates the relationship between spring motion and simple harmonic motion, demonstrating that the motion of a ball attached to a spring creates simple harmonic oscillation.

 #License
 Attribution-NonCommercial-ShareAlike 2.5 Generic (CC BY-NC-SA 2.5)
 http://creativecommons.org/licenses/by-nc-sa/2.5/